ivan-movchan/tinyssg/README.md

 The first line in every source file should contain the page title.
 The page content (Markdown-formatted text) should begin from the third line.

+You can build a couple of websites without having to re-configure TinySSG every time.
+All you need to do is copy (and then edit) `config.py` to the directory with source files of every website, and add TinySSG directory (`src`) to `PATH` environment variable or copy `tinyssg.py` module to one of directories specified in `PATH` (i. e. `/usr/local/bin` if you are working on GNU/Linux or \*BSD).

 In `demo` folder you can find an example of a static site that can be generated using TinySSG.

 > [!WARNING]